Overview

 - Blood Tests

-The tests described above show whether you have cancer, where the primary cancer is and whether the cancer cells have spread to other parts of your body.
-This helps your doctors ‘stage’ the disease.
-Staging is necessary for doctors to decide the treatment strategy for you.
+The tests mentioned above show whether an individual has cancer, where the primary cancer is, and whether the cancer cells have spread to other parts of the body.
+This helps the lung cancer doctor ‘stage’ the disease.
+Staging is necessary for a lung oncologist to decide the treatment strategy for you.

 Expertise to Treat Lung Cancer

-Max Institute of Cancer care (MICC) offers state-of-the-art services for early diagnosis, staging, treatment and hospital-based care of Disease management group (DMG) of lung cancer.
+Max Institute of Cancer Care (MICC) offers state-of-the-art services for early diagnosis, staging, treatment and hospital-based care of the Disease management group (DMG) of lung cancer.
 Site-specific oncology allows the clinicians involved in patients' care to focus only on certain cancers at which they become world experts.
-The meetings are held every week to discuss about all the patients diagnosed with DMG specific cancer and arrive at the best treatment plan for the patient.
-The Surgical, Radiation, Medical and specialists of the lung cancer DMG along with the Pathologists, Molecular Oncologists and Radiologists attend these weekly meetings.
+The meetings are held every week to discuss all the patients diagnosed with DMG-specific cancer and arrive at the best treatment plan for the patient.
+The Surgical, Radiation, Medical and specialists of the lung cancer DMG, along with the Pathologists, Molecular Oncologists and Radiologists, attend these weekly meetings and add their valuable expert opinion.

 All the patients seen between these meetings are, however, discussed in the common tumour Boards held once a week.
 Our holistic cancer care includes the following:

-- Superior cancer treatment technology: Max Institute of Cancer Care is the first facility in Northern India to acquire Novalis Tx for IMRT/IGRT, Radiosurgery, SRS/5RT.
-Other technologies at our disposal include Da Vinci XI Robotic System and Linear Accelerator (LINAC).
+- Superior cancer treatment technology: Max Institute of Cancer Care is the first facility in Northern India to acquire Novalis Tx for IMRT/IGRT, Radiosurgery, and SRS/5RT.
+Other technologies at our disposal include the Da Vinci XI Surgical Robotic System and Linear Accelerator (LINAC).

 - Complete cancer care: Right from cancer screening, early detection, multidisciplinary treatment to rehabilitation.